 To configure HTTP Tunnel connection, follow a few steps listed below:

-2. Copy sm_tunnel.php file to your online store root (catalog) directory via FTP.
-Tunnel should be accessible from the web as here - http://www.onlinestore.com/sm_tunnel.php whereas http://www.onlinestore.com is your store URL.
-If you upload file correctly, you will receive the message - “Tunnel script is installed correctly.
+sm_tunnel.php file to your online store root (catalog) directory via FTP.
+Tunnel should be accessible from the web as here - http://www.onlinestore.com/sm_tunnel.php, whereas http://www.onlinestore.com is your store URL.
+If you upload file correctly, you will receive the message: “Tunnel script is installed correctly.
 You can establish connections through the HTTP tunnel.”

-If localhost is specified here, you should use your store URL (without http://www) in the appropriate field of Store Manager settings.
+If a localhost is specified here, you should use your store URL (without http://www) in the corresponding field of Store Manager settings.

-4. In your Store Manager open Preferences -> press the appropriate button - 'Add new configuration'- in the window and then put the name of the configuration.
+4. In your Store Manager, open "Preferences", then press the [Add New Configuration] button in the window, and then put the name of the configuration.

 6. Specify Remote Database Connection Settings: